ppardiwala/openshift-march-2024/Day1/README.md

   - containers running on the same system/os shares the Hardwares resources available on the OS they are running
   - containers will depend on the OS Kernel on which they are running

-## Linux Kernel Container Features
+## Info - Linux Kernel Container Features
 - Namespace
   - allows to isolate one container from rest of the other containers

 - Control Groups (CGroups)
   - let's you apply some resource quota restricts like
     - restrict how many cpu cores a particular container can utilize
     - restrict how much RAM a particular container at the max can utilize
-    - restric how much storage a particular container at the max can utilize
+    - restrict how much storage a particular container at the max can utilize

-## What is a Container Engine?
+## Info - What is a Container Engine?
 - a high-level software that depends on Container Runtime to manage container images and containers
 - it offers user-friendly commands to manage images and containers but it depends on Container Runtimes to do that under the hood
-- examples
+- Examples
   - Docker depends on containerd which internally uses runC container Runtime
   - Podman depends on CRI-O Container Runtime to manage images and containers

-## What is a Container Runtime?
+## Info - What is a Container Runtime?
 - low-level software that know how to manage container images and containers
 - it is not so user-friendly, hence normally end-users like us wouldn't use container runtime directly
 - end-user will be using Container Engine not the Container runtime
-- Exmaples
+- Examples
   - runC
   - CRI-O
   - rkt (pronounced as Rocket)